 Diagnostics and quality control

-Several GATK tools clean and standardize BAM files to ensure accuracy and streamline variant analysis
+The GATK includes several tools for cleaning and standardizing BAM files to ensure accuracy and streamline variant analysis

 Sequence data processing